turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 For a more "stylized" resume to use in your [Terminal portfolio](https://terminal.turing.edu) or to send via email as a PDF, [check out the templates listed here](/resources/resume_resources).

-### Section 5: What not to include and important resume reminders

-[Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

-When building your resume, here are a few key reminders:

-* Double check your spelling, grammar, and readability.
-How?
-Read it out loud to yourself to hear how it sounds AND ask a peer or mentor to read it also.
-As with coding, it never hurts to get a second set of eyes on something.
-* Do not lie.
-This is important.
-Expect to be asked about **anything** that is listed on your resume.
-If your resume does not accurately represent you, you will not get this job, and it will hurt your chances at that company in the future.
-* List work and education in chronological order.
-If you're concerned about gaps in your employment, list the length of time at a position rather than the dates.
-* Include your contact information.
-Email is absolutely needed, but you can also include your LinkedIn and GitHub profiles.
-There are differing opinions on phone numbers, but you can decide at your own discretion.
-* Don't include a headshot -- it will take up valuable space and it's not a norm in this industry.
-* Your resume should only be 1 page.
-Employers will not read past that 1 page.
-* There are a lot of templates you can use, but be conservative with colors.
-Consider readability and printability.
-* Don't list your special interests or hobbies.
-They don't belong on a technical resume.
-Instead, you can put them on your LinkedIn profile.

 ## Check for Understanding (15-30 mins)
 Now that you've gained an understanding of how to approach rebuilding your resume, spend some time creating your first draft!
 Here are some tools to help you:

 * Pick a template and use the [checklist here](/resources/resume_resources) to develop a rough draft of your resume
-   * Start with a Word or Google doc or use a [Job Scan Template](https://www.jobscan.co/resume-templates)
+   * Start with a Word or [Google doc](https://www.themuse.com/advice/top-google-docs-resume-templates-how-to-use-them) or use a [Job Scan Template](https://www.jobscan.co/resume-templates)

 On Wednesday, you'll have your [Homeroom Group](/student_discussion_groups/mod2_homeroom_discussion_prompts) where you'll discuss more in-depth how to create an effective resume.

 ### Need More Help?

-The following articlesoffer great advice and tools that further support how to building a compelling technical resume:
+The following articles offer great advice and tools that further support how to building a compelling technical resume:

 *